 The Carolingian Empire came into being during the reign of the Frankish ruler Charlemagne.
-Charlemagne ascended to the Frankish throne in late 8th century and launched a long campaign to expand his kingdom’s frontiers, forging a vast Empire by 800.
+Charlemagne ascended to the Frankish throne in the late 8th century and launched a long campaign to expand his kingdom’s frontiers, forging a vast Empire by 800.

-It was during his reign that the Carolingian Empire experience a Renaissance in terms of literacy, musical development and access to classical literature.
+It was during his reign that the Carolingian Empire experience a Renaissance in terms of literacy, musical development, and access to classical literature.
 Charlemagne himself directly patronised the development of different arts and was very keen on establishing standards for church music throughout his Empire.

 It was largely thanks to his efforts that music began a permanent part of church service throughout Western Europe.
 Since the Carolingian era was the early period of musical development in Western Europe following the Roman decline, music produced in the period was solely religious in nature and associated with the Church.

 Charlemagne’s predecessors had ascended the Frankish throne with the direct support of the Church and Charlemagne continued to actively support the Church throughout his reign.
 In 774, Charlemagne visited the Pope in Rome and requested two papal singers who were to impart the knowledge of ecclesiastical singing in different monasteries across the Carolingian Empire.